buildkite/docs/pages/agent/v3/hooks.md

 * In your pipeline's repository
 * In [plugins](/docs/plugins) applied to steps

+Agent hooks are also referred to as Global hooks while pipeline's repository hooks are referred to as Local hooks.

 For example, you could define an agent-wide `checkout` hook which spins up a fresh `git clone` on a new build machine, a repository `pre-command` hook which sets up repository-specific environment variables, or a plugin `environment` hook which fetches API keys